saajawarneh/-Fake-News-Detection-Using-Enhanced-BERT/README.md

 # Availablity of this publication

-The full paper is available through the following links
+The full paper is available through the following link:

-1- IEEE Transactions on Computational Social Systems:https://ieeexplore.ieee.org/abstract/document/9965362
+IEEE Transactions on Computational Social Systems:https://ieeexplore.ieee.org/abstract/document/9965362

 # Overview